 The loan-based USDH outflow parameter is calculated as: USDH Minted on Loans - USDH Repaid on Loans.

 Cap on USDH Outflow from PSM

-The PSM-based outflow parameter will be calculated as: USDH Minted from PSM - USDH Burned in PSM.
+The PSM-based outflow parameter is calculated as: USDH Minted from PSM - USDH Burned in PSM.

 Initial Cap: 1M USDH